creuter27/homeassistant-stokercloud/README.md

 # Adding the integration

+Go to Settings => Devices & Services and click the "Add Integration" button in the lower left corner Search for "NBE", select, and add the integration "NBE Pellet Heating".

-When you add the integration, an empty field will appear.
-You need to enter your Stoker Cloud username.
+After adding the integration, an empty edit field will appear.
+Enter your Stoker Cloud username into this field.

-Currently the integration is read-only so you do not need to enter your password
+Currently, the integration is read-only so you do not need to enter your password